silksil/MY_README.md/README.md

 Inspired by various [articles](http://firstround.com/review/the-indispensable-document-for-the-modern-manager/) on creating your own user-guide, I decided to create my own personal README.
 The **purpose of this document** is to:

 * Crystallise my thoughts and identify my most important values and principles in relation to work.
-* Help my colleagues understand me better as a person and work together more efficiently and effectively.
+* Help my colleagues understand me better as a person and work together more effectively.

 This document is work in progress, just like me.